jwheatonumich/stinger-stories/_posts/2020-08-23-where-did-the-dinosaurs-go.markdown

 Rex did his best sad puppy impression

-Noah retracted the gangway.
+Noah retracted the gangway

 leading the last of the animals

 two-by-two

-into the Ark.
+into the Ark